top of page

 RATG - Gwelo 1941

-The Rhodesia Air Training Group (RATG) was a scheme setup during the 1939-1945 war, where allied air personnel, (mainly British), were sent to be trained in S. Rhodesia.
-The first school opened in Salisbury in May 1940, more units were later opened near Salisbury, but also in Bulawayo & Gwelo (where this particular RATG cover was posted from in 1941)
+The Rhodesia Air Training Group (RATG) was a scheme setup during the 1939-1945 war, where allied air personnel from various countries were sent to be trained in S. Rhodesia for the RAF.
+The first school opened near Salisbury in May 1940, more units were later opened across the country including Guinea Fowl at Gwelo (where this particular RATG cover was posted from in 1941)

 Nervous Disorders - 1941